Nevsky Prospect: Early 18th century. Reign of Peter the Great

 Translation in English of the quote about the Nevskaya perspective:

-The first section of the highway from Moika to Fontanka was laid from 1710 to 1715, then work continued on the section from Moika to the Admiralty.
-Along the Glukhoi channel (the current Griboyedov Canal) and further to modern Sadovaya Street, the so-called Resettlement Settlements arose, in which “artisans” with families were settled, transferred from Central Russia to St. Petersburg under construction by decree of 1710.
+The first section of the highway from Moika to Fontanka was laid from 1710 to 1715, and then work continued on the section from Moika to the Admiralty.
+Along the Glukhoi channel (the current Griboyedov Canal) and further to modern Sadovaya Street, the so-called Resettlement Settlements arose, in which "artisans" with families were settled, transferred from Central Russia to St. Petersburg under construction by decree of 1710.
 Between the settlements and the Nevskaya Proseka, there was a strip of swampy forest, forbidden to felling on pain of severe punishment and even for walking.
 The left side of the avenue from Moika to Fontanka, occupied by the gardens of the Empress Ekaterina Alekseevna, was guarded by sentries.
 Periodically, rampant searches were carried out, those who were found to have felled trees were beaten by batog at the "Big Perspective".
-In 1721-23, on the banks of the Fontanka, a stone palace was erected for Empress Ekaterina Alekseevna, and during his reign they laid out a regular garden called Italian.
+In 1721-23, on the banks of the Fontanka, a stone palace was erected for Empress Ekaterina Alekseevna, and during his reign, they laid out a regular garden called Italian.
 The garden occupied a huge space along the route of modern Nevsky Prospekt from Fontanka to modern Vosstaniya streets.

 One way or another, Nevsky Prospect emerged in the second half of the 1710s.
 The glades from the Admiralty and from the Lavra together formed the future Nevsky Prospect.
 It is precisely the fact that the two roads were laid independently of each other that explains the break in the highway in the area of modern Vosstaniya Square.

 The avenue immediately became a major highway in demand and, after building bridges over water obstacles, completely replaced the old path.
-The large perspective turned out to be about 4 miles long (4.5 kilometers), 9 fathoms wide (about 20 meters).
+The large perspective turned out to be about 4 miles long (4.5 kilometers), and 9 fathoms wide (about 20 meters).
 A wooden drawbridge Green bridge across the Moika was erected in 1720.
 The crossing was the city border in 1703–1726, taxes gathered here, for this there was Mytny Dvor, next to which was Gostiny Dvor.
 Even earlier, a bridge was built across the Fontanka, in 1715 Emperor Peter I issued a decree: "Over the Big Neva on the Fountain River, there is a prospect to create a bridge."
 By May 1716, the work was completed, and a wooden girder bridge on pile supports blocked both the channel itself and the swampy floodplain.
 In 1726 a guardhouse was erected and the city border was moved here.